 Many families happily stuff with tradition at Thanksgiving.

 I love to try new dishes.
 But on the fourth Thursday in November, there’s no debate or deliberation: no recipe but my mother’s will do.
 And Mom’s recipe came from her mother!
-(Update: See Nana and Mom's recipe for Sausage Stuffing.)
+Sausage Stuffing it will be, no other!

-Is their recipe so special?
+Is our family recipe so special?
 Not really.
 It starts with pork sausage so is quite rich.
 It has the requisite onion, celery, sage and thyme.

 No peppers, fruit or cornbread: none of the must-have ingredients in other families’ traditions.

-But it’s April not November.
-The leaves are turning green not falling down.
+But for now?
+It’s April not November.
+The leaves are turning green not drifting down.
 So let’s experiment now, without risk of dashing long-held tradition.

 Or here’s another idea.
 Look for a whole turkey breast, then mound the stuffing beneath the meat before roasting.
 The turkey juice will drip into the stuffing – delicious.